 Mactír Academy of Irish Dance

 Mactír Academy of Irish Dance (meaning Wolf Academy of Irish Dance) offers both competitive and performance based classes with a focus on precision, teamwork, and grace.
 Mactír strives to be the premiere team-based competition school in Minnesota, where dancers and families choose their own journey.
 Whether that is going to a couple feiseanna (competitions) a year, performing with local and international bands, or competing in the Irish Dance World Championships.
 Our dancers celebrate this exquisite art form in a variety of settings and spread the joy of Irish Dance to everyone they meet.
-This will be Mactír Academy’s third year performing at Irish Fair and the dancers cannot wait to be a part of the nation’s largest free Irish festival!
+Mactír Academy is thrilled to have performed at the nation’s largest free Irish Festival since 2014!

 Mooncoin Ceili Dancers